Region 45

 Jessica Schloemann

 Jessica Schloemann (she/her) is the Region 45 Administration Support.
 Jessica’s work history includes over seven years of administrative support at an elementary school where she worked closely with faculty, staff, parents, and students.
 She also comes to Birth to Five Illinois with lots of clerical and customer service experience.
-Jessica loves working with others and is excited to start this new journey helping her community.
+Jessica loves working with others and is excited to help her community.